How can something so wrong by so right!?

 ‘A cheerful and cheeky collection of short (very) tales interspersed with the almost unintelligible advice of Mitey Mikey (self-proclaimed Lyfe Coach for Kidz) … a laugh-out-loud package that will appeal to middle primary readers and and could provide a ‘hook’ to catch reluctant readers.
 Mikey’s illiterate advice is a bit confronting from a teacher’s perspective … however these passages provide hilarious fodder for reviewing some basic spelling and grammar rules…’ Jennie Bales, Adjunct Lecturer, Master of Education (Teacher Librarianship)

-Here are the first few pages of a nice little story from So Wrong.
-The story is called The Nappy.
+Here are the first few pages of So Wrong 1.
+It’s a nice little story called The Nappy.

 Here’s an ad from So Wrong 1.